Panama City, Panama

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Originally the view was unobstructed.
-But immediately around our apt. are schools, Atlapa, a large supermarket, a police station, community pool...things that will not get bought out and have a highrise pop up," wrote a member in Panama City.
+But immediately around our apt. are schools, Atlapa, a large supermarket, a police station, community pool...things that will not get bought out and have a highrise pop up," wrote one member in Panama City.

 "You will find that Albrook is much nicer than Panama City, but close enough to the City for recreation and business.
 After almost 30 years in Panama, I chose Albrook for my place to live about 14 years ago.
 It is not included in any of the relocation tours, although it should be in my opinion.
 If you are interested in finding out about Albrook, please send me a private message.
 I also have a very nice room for rent in my house and can send you info on that also if you are interested," remarked one expat who made the move to Panama City.